manaenh/future_flyer/readme.md

 5. Run the “futureFlier.py” file using the “Run” command in the code editor
 6. The game should now start and the user can play it.

+### Note
+Folders including “images”,“sounds” and “cmu_graphics” are not uploaded on github, so users cannot play it given the available files.

 ### Libraries that needed to be installed
 N/A